Figure out your income needs

 Working longer (if you can) has many important benefits.
 First, it gives more time for a nest egg to grow.
 For example, working two years longer—without saving another dime—can still add 12.4% to an account, assuming a 6% annual growth rate.
 (This, of course, is never guaranteed, and the older you are, the less stock risk you may want to take with your portfolio.)
 Working four years more (again, without saving more) could potentially increase the value of a nest egg by 24.2%.

 In addition, working longer also reduces the number of years your savings must fund.
 A $500,000 portfolio has a much better chance of lasting for 20 years than 25.
 And it can help you delay the start date of your Social Security benefit, resulting in higher monthly payments for the rest of your life.

-Don’t forget healthcare
+Don’t forget health care

 To tame those costs, make sure you have a robust Medigap policy to cover things Medicare doesn’t, such as copayments and coinsurance.
-In addition, mind your health by eating well and keeping your weight in the normal range.
+Also, mind your health by eating well and keeping your weight in the normal range.
 People who have chronic conditions such as diabetes and heart disease spend more than those who don’t.